Common tasks with KQL for Microsoft Sentinel

 For more information, see Numerical operators and String operators.

-Best Practice: In most cases, you probably want to filter your data by more than one column, or filter the same column in more than one way.
-In these instances, there are two best practices you should keep in mind.
+Best Practice: In most cases, filter your data by more than one column, or filter the same column in more than one way.
+In these instances, keep these two best practices in mind.

-You can combine multiple where statements into a single step by using the and keyword.
+Combine multiple where statements into a single step by using the keyword and.
 For example:

 SigninLogs